Changes in total and differential leukocyte count are usually grouped into patterns, which facilitate interpretation. These patterns are:

 - Leukemia: More on leukemia is given in a separate section.

 We have also provided useful tips on identifying the type of leukogram that is occurring (see below).

 - Neutrophilia is mainly due to a shift from MGP to CGP.
 A small portion of the neutrophilia may also be due to increased release from bone marrow and delayed apoptosis.
 Generally, the neutrophil count is usually not increased more than 1x above the reference limit (the MGP to CGP ratio is 1:1), but can be as high as 2-3x the upper reference limit in cats (since they have a higher MGP:CGP ratio than other species).
-In general, a stress leukogram should not increase a segmented neutrophil count >30,000/μL and >20,000/μL in horses and ruminants.
-Note, that animals on chronic immunosuppressive (high) doses of steroids (not just a release of endogenous steroids due to “stress”), a mild left shift (band neutrophil count of 300 to 400/uL) may be seen without toxic change or an increase in mature segmented neutrophils (segmented neutrophil count is usually normal).
+In general, it would be uncommon for a stress leukogram to increase a segmented neutrophil count >10-12,000/μL in horses and ruminants.
+Note, that animals on chronic immunosuppressive (high) doses of steroids (not just a release of endogenous steroids due to “stress”), a mild left shift (band neutrophil count of 300 to 400/uL) may be seen without toxic change or an increase in mature segmented neutrophils (segmented neutrophil count is usually normal [personal observations]).

 - Lymphopenia is due to multiple mechanisms, including decreased efflux from lymph nodes, decreased proliferative and activation cytokines (e.g. IL-2) for lymphocytes and lymphotoxic effects (induction of apoptosis, only more chronic conditions and likely with higher doses of steroids).

 - The mechanism for the monocytosis is unknown, but it could be due to a shift from marginating to circulating pool, if these pools exist for this leukocyte.

 - Eosinopenia is thought to be due to decreased release from the bone marrow, although the precise mechanism is unknown.